 Five Stages of Ethereum Development

-Vitalik Buterin, the co-founder of Ethereum explained the five phases of development.
+Vitalik Buterin, the co-founder of Ethereum white paper, explained the five phases of development.
 The stages are:

 - The Merge